shullmb/cruddy-board-games-project/README.md

 ## BONUS

-Replace synchronous I/O functions with asynchronous. (fs.readFile instead of fs.readFileSync)
+* Replace synchronous I/O functions with asynchronous. (fs.readFile instead of fs.readFileSync)
+* Use a database instead of `games.json`

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.